James Karen: Career

 Karen's big break came when he was asked to understudy Karl Malden in the original Broadway production of A Streetcar Named Desire.

 On television, he played Dr. Burke on As the World Turns and was the original Lincoln Tyler on All My Children.
 He was perhaps best known for his recurring role on the television series Eight Is Enough.
 He is also well-known on the East Coast for his 20 years as television and radio spokesman for the Pathmark supermarket chain.
 On the streets of New York, Karen was known as "Mr. Pathmark".

 Karen appeared in an episode of the 1977 NBC situation comedy The Kallikaks, and played Earl Silbert in the 1979 miniseries Blind Ambition, and M*A*S*H season 11, episode 12 on 1/23/83.
 A decade later, he appeared in an episode of The Golden Girls as a prospective love interest for Dorothy.
 He is also known for having played Herbert Purcell, a businessman and leader of a local Ku Klux Klan chapter, in a 1981 episode of The Jeffersons; and the evil tycoon Nathan Lassiter, who killed the town of Walnut Grove in the final TV movie of Little House on the Prairie.
 Karen was a lifelong member of The Actors Studio.
 Karen's other notable film credits include The China Syndrome and Oliver Stone's Wall Street.

-Perhaps his best known roles were in the low-budget horror comedy The Return of the Living Dead, where Karen starred as the manager of a medical warehouse who inadvertently releases a gas that re-animates the dead, and in Poltergeist where he played the real-estate developer who built the California planned community of Cuesta Verde on top of a former cemetery.
+Perhaps his best known roles were in the low-budget horror comedy The Return of the Living Dead, where Karen starred as the manager of a medical warehouse who inadvertently releases a gas that re-animates the dead, and in Poltergeist (1982) where he played real-estate developer Teague, who built the California planned community of Cuesta Verde on top of a former cemetery.
 In a 2006 interview about his role in The Return of the Living Dead, Karen noted that he helped write most scenes for his character: “It was the deal where he figures out he’s becoming a zombie and decides to incinerate himself in the crematorium...He kisses his wedding ring as he goes in.
 It was a very emotional scene, but it also got me out of being one of the rain-drenched zombies milling around outside the place at the end of the film.
 I didn't really want to do all that muddy stuff".

 Karen was set to appear in Superman Returns (2006) as Ben Hubbard, but his scenes were ultimately cut.
 Later in his career, Karen was recognized for his role as Martin Frohm in the 2006 film The Pursuit of Happyness.
-His final film roles were in the low-budget films Bender (2016) and Cynthia (2018).
+His final film roles were in the low-budget films Bender (2016), directed by John Alexander, and Cynthia (2018).